ChanLoongSheh/prior-analysis/README.md

 **Description:** The core idea is to treat the filter selection as a formal optimization problem.
 We want to select a set of filters that makes the different principal modes of the atmosphere as distinguishable as possible in the measurement space (i.e., the space of detector power readings).

 First, let's formalize our forward model.
-The change in the atmospheric state can be described by the vector of PCA coefficient changes, ±`Δc`.
+The change in the atmospheric state can be described by the vector of PCA coefficient changes, `±Δc`.

 $` \Delta\mathbf{c} = [±\Delta c_1, ±\Delta c_2, ..., ±\Delta c_9]^T `$